VishruthRajVV/Personal-Media-Server/README.md

 # Personal Media Server
-A complete guide to building your own personal self hosted server for streaming and ad-blocking (Bonus) for all your devices.
+A complete guide to building your own personal self-hosted server for streaming and ad-blocking (Bonus) for all your devices.

 You don't need powerful hardware to set this up.
 I use an old core 2 duo computer.
 Raspberry pi would be preferred to make your life easier.

 I am using Ubuntu Desktop in this guide.
 You can use any Linux Distribution, the steps are not that different.

-You can Download ubuntu desktop from https://ubuntu.com/download/desktop or ubuntu server from https://ubuntu.com/download/server.
-Create a bootable USB drive using rufus.
-Plug the usb on your computer, and select the usb drive from the boot menu and install ubuntu server.
-Follow the steps to install and configure ubuntu, but ensure you do not install docker during the setup.
-Ubuntu Snap uses an often outdated version of docker that we want to avoid.
+You can Download Ubuntu desktop from https://ubuntu.com/download/desktop or Ubuntu server from https://ubuntu.com/download/server.
+Create a bootable USB drive using Rufus.
+Plug the usb on your computer, and select the usb drive from the boot menu and install Ubuntu server.
+Follow the steps to install and configure Ubuntu, but ensure you do not install Docker during the setup.
+Ubuntu Snap uses an often outdated version of Docker that we want to avoid.

 Also make sure "Install OpenSSH server" is checked or you will not be able to access the machine remotely.
 Once installation finishes you can now reboot and connect to your machine remotely using ssh.